9 Reasons Why You Should Choose Independent Birth Education

 Again, independent birth educators do not operate based on policy, but what is possible for you – what options and rights you have as a labouring couple.
 There will be no ‘we do this’ or ‘we do that’ only, ‘you could choose to do this’ or ‘you could choose to do that’ – with the pros and cons both ways.
 It is a much more balanced view of what’s possible, with the view that your body is extremely capable – and not just what everyone else is like.

-6. Because You Do Pay For What You Get
+6. Because You Do Get What You Pay For

 Birth educators educate for a living, their livelihood depends on presenting great classes which couples enjoy.
 Great word of mouth feedback comes from their clients who leave the classes feeling great about birth – informed, empowered and educated.